 The film captures cross-cultural miscommunication as the shaman and tourists misunderstand one another, usually comically, sometimes disturbingly, made all the more poignant by the conflict between the dominant Russian Orthodox Church and the local shamanic tradition.
 Juxtaposing 1920s archival footage of a shamanic performance with its contemporary counterparts, the film grapples with the long-standing tension between the "indigenous" and the "cosmopolitan" in a rapidly transnational world.

 Video Language: English

 Sunday September 17th 8-10am Class Fee $10

 The Spring Water Ritual heralds in the first return of the salmon after the long winter.
 The Autumn ritual is about preparing for the time of harvesting and the return of the winter hunting season.
 Although the actual details of the ritual remain the same the time for inner reflection changes as our thoughts turn toward gathering of local resources as nature begins to prepare for her long sleep of winter.
-Special instructions and location will be provided at time of class confirmation.
+For further information and location of event please call the office at 206-526-2959.
+Special instructions will be provided at time of class confirmation.

 Thursday September 21th 7-8:30pm Class Fee $20 Maximum Participants: 15